Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Why are messages loaded using POP3 not marked as read on the server?

-Version 1.4.0 can do this on recent Sony, Samsung, LG devices, in the manufacturer’s standard launcher, by using unofficial, undocumented functions intended for apps built into the system.
+And yet, AquaMail does this on recent Sony, Samsung and LG devices (+ ASUS and Huawei added recently), in the manufacturer’s standard launcher, by using unofficial, undocumented functions intended for apps built into the phone.

 There are two more options: